 Penumbra is currently recruiting a Recovery Worker based in Falkirk.
 The position is 36.25 hours per week, and is a temporary position (covering maternity leave), with a salary of £17,255 – £17,864 per annum.
 The deadline for applications is Tuesday 18th June.

 Children in Scotland (CIS) is looking for 2 young people aged 18 – 26 years to join its Board of Directors.
 The 2 new directors will take an active role in making decisions about Children in Scotland’s work, and will strengthen the links between the board and CIS’ children and young people’s advisory group, Changing Our World.
 The Board meets 5 times per year, mainly in Edinburgh; this includes the Annual General Meeting (AGM) in November each year.

-The Third Sector Economic Resilience and Employment Forum will meet for the first time in 2019 on Thursday 21st February, 10am – 12pm at CVS Falkirk, Unit 6, Callendar Business Park, Callendar Road, Falkirk FK1 1XR.
+The next meeting of the Third Sector Safer Communities Forum will be Wednesday 17th July, 10am – 12pm at the CVS Falkirk office, Unit 6, Callendar Business Park, Callendar Road, Falkirk, FK1 1XR.

 Scotland’s Regeneration Forum (SURF) have announced that the 2019 SURF Awards for Best Practice in Community Regeneration (delivered in partnership with Scottish Government), are now open for applications.
 The awards aim to recognise and reward best practice and innovation in community regeneration, and highlight the role that regeneration projects have in improving the wellbeing of individuals and communities.
 The deadline for applications is 5pm on Monday 2nd September.

 With the Our Place programme in Camelon coming to the end of its fifth and final year, the Our Place team at Community Enterprise are keen to identify changes taking place within the community.
 The team believes that the most important point is to record what local people think.
 As such, they plan to engage with Camelon in a several ways, including a short online community survey.